top of page

 Through this project, the role of the viewer is to inform themselves of what is justifiable and unjustifiable with questions such as ‘Is the killing of animals justifiable for human indulgence?’.
 It is the role of the artist to present their opinion through their work to encourage reflection and discussion.

-In an attempt to confront the slaughtering, I have been in contact with over fifteen abattoirs, which have all been followed up with various excuses for rejection; from the possible negative media, to heigene, to the lack of time to show a person around.
-I was granted access to an agricultural auction house, Lanark Market, to see the butchers bid on the 3000 animals which they want to have slaughtered and then sold at there butchers.
-I went there to take photots of the holding pens, the autioning and the physical process of splitting up the animals into bidable groups.
-To visit an auction house and abattoir raises its own ethical issues; is it justifiable to take photos and witness an animal being bought, to be kill, to serve artistic research?
+In an attempt to confront the slaughtering, I have been in contact with over fifteen abattoirs, which have all been followed up with various excuses for rejection; from the possible negative media, to hygiene, to the lack of time to show a person around.
+I was granted access to an agricultural auction house, Lanark Market, to see the butchers bid on the 3000 animals which would be slaughtered in the hour and sold at the butchers.
+I went there to take photos of the holding pens, the auction and the physical process of splitting up the animals into biddable groups.
 The photos have a documentational purpose to show the liminality of the auction and to raise ethical questions surrounding the scale human indulgence.
+The animals were in the boundary between the act of raising and nurturing to the eventuality of buying and killing.
+Some photographs are composed to pay subtle homage to Renaissance paintings.
+These images have had a variety or reactions with the most extreme comparing the scale and order to the Nazi camps during The Holocaust.

 bottom of page